HarshNarayanJha/pyqnow/README.md

 ## Contributors

-- @SatyamIsSatyam assisted with decoding subjects from other branches
+- @dev-satyamjha assisted with decoding subjects from other branches

 ## Project Setup